 By day, white-sand beaches, shady divans, and rum concoctions are the inspiration for high-spirited gatherings.
 When the sun goes down, the night is transformed into something magically exotic with beach party extravaganzas that feature endless culinary delights.
 Each month the traditional Full Moon Parties are celebrated in the British Virgin Islands at Foxy’s and Trellis Bay, these parties light up the night sky.
 Brightly costumed Moko Jumbies – local stilt dancers – perform, as do the awe-inspiring fire dancers who wow onlookers with their poi shows.
 Calypso music plays well into the night, Caribbean fare is served and local artisan wares are on sale, making this party a one-stop shop for good times.

 There is no better place to learn scuba diving, than in the pristine waters of the Caribbean.
 The BVI is world renowned for its warm, clear water, beautiful reefs, colorful tropical fish, sea turtles and historic shipwrecks.
-All you need to get started with lessons is basic swimming skills and the urge to discover the abundant underwater treasures of the BVI!
+All you need to get started with lessons is basic swimming skills and the urge to discover the abundant marine treasures of the BVI!
 There are a few destinations that are a diving must see including the RMS Rhone, Chikuzen, and Wreck Alley.

-If you’re sailing you have a nice galley and possibly a BBQ on your yacht, where you can cook some nice meals, or your yacht has a chef, but don’t forget there are really nice restaurants and bars in the Caribbean you have to try out as well!
+If you’re sailing you have a nice galley and possibly a BBQ on your yacht, where you can cook some nice meals, or your private yacht has a chef, but don’t forget there are really nice restaurants and bars in the Caribbean you have to try out as well!
 Each and every restaurant has a different feel and a wide variety of foods.
 Indulge in some of the local food such as Roty, Conch fritters, Anegada lobster, and fresh fish like tuna, napper, grouper, and mahi mahi.
 The major anchorages around the BVI and other Caribbean islands offer several bars and restaurants to choose from.
 Most offer a nice view of the beach or are actually on the beach!
 The lists are long, but wherever you choose to dine will be top notch.

 The British Virgin Islands provide a good range of shops for visitors from local artwork and jewelry to gifts and souvenirs.
 The main shopping area in Tortola is in Road Town although Nanny Cay and the artist community in Trellis Bay are both well worth a visit.
-Fine art, jewelry, electronics, linens, china, and perfumes are all items that tourists typically stock up on.
+Fine art, jewelry, electronics, linens, china, and luxury perfumes are all items that tourists typically stock up on.
 Edible goods made locally are favored as well, from jams and jellies to spices, rubs, and hot sauces.
 If you’re looking for the perfect souvenir for a friend, or something special to commemorate your time on the islands, look for a gift handmade locally.
 Batik, carved dolls and figurines, shell jewelry, and woven bags/ baskets are always a popular and colorful choice.

 The islands are brimming with stories from the sea, the shores and the mountain tops.
 Tales of piracy and the history of early settlers live on in the forts, mines, museums, churches, burial sites and estates around the islands.
 Better known for its land and sea, the Caribbean is also home to a wealth of historic buildings.
 As a region colonized by Spanish, French, British, and Dutch settlers, its architecture reflect an unparalleled variety of colonial influences.
 The wealth of the island’s sugar estates has left behind a tradition of great houses, while inter-European conflict can still be traced to many well-preserved forts and naval bases.
 Spanish cathedrals and convents, Dutch gabled warehouses, English country houses, and French ironwork market buildings–all these have survived the perils of earthquakes and hurricanes.
-There are well over a thousand sites across the region ready to be explored by you.
+There are well over a thousand sites and historical events across the region ready to be explored by you.

 The natural beauty of the Caribbean is by far the greatest treasure.
 If you are thinking about cruising around the amazing islands of the Caribbean there are some natural wonders which will simply take your breath away when you encounter them.
 The Baths are one the most popular scenic destinations and a Caribbean snorkeler’s paradise, a jumble of ancient underwater boulders that form a series of caves, grottos and pools along the coast of Virgin Gorda in the British Virgin Islands make for any picture-perfect moment.
 The Baths are just the start of the best scenic views that make up the must-see list on your vacation.